nathan-out/nathan-out.github.io/content/write-up/cyberdefenders-digital-forensics-redline.md

 The Scenario:

-> "As a member of the Security Blue team, your assignment is to analyze a memory dump using Redline and Volatility tools.
+> As a member of the Security Blue team, your assignment is to analyze a memory dump using Redline and Volatility tools.
 Your goal is to trace the steps taken by the attacker on the compromised machine and determine how they managed to bypass the Network Intrusion Detection System "NIDS".
 Your investigation will involve identifying the specific malware family employed in the attack, along with its characteristics.
-Additionally, your task is to identify and mitigate any traces or footprints left by the attacker."
+Additionally, your task is to identify and mitigate any traces or footprints left by the attacker.

 Tools:

 - Volatility2 & 3

 ## Abstract

 This Blue Team challenge writeup involves analyzing a suspicious process found in memory using the volatility framework.
 The process name is "oneetx.exe" and exhibits a suspicious behavior with the memory protection set to "PAGE_EXECUTE_READWRITE," which can evade antivirus detection.